jscoq/jscoq/README.md

 ## Troubleshooting ##

-* Clearing the browser cache may solve lots of issues.
+* Clearing the browser cache usually solves lots of issues.
 * Consider using `--js-flags="--stack-size=65536"` in Chrome if you get `StackOverflows`.
+* Use the `--js-flags="--harmony-tailcalls"` command line flag.
 * Enable the `chrome://flags/#enable-javascript-harmony` flag if you get `StackOverflows`.

 ## Contributing ##